 The living area features double-height ceilings and huge red-framed windows.
-All Photos by Andrew Propp.
+All photographs by Andrew Propp.

 This dining set sits just inside the front door.
 The ivory faux-leather chairs already belonged to Stewart, and Meyer paired them with a modern-industrial steel table for a refined contrast.
 (The paintings are by homeowner Stewart.)